hackproductions/events-site/hackumbc.md

 1. Download Zoom or use it in your browser.
 2. Join the Zoom link 5-10 minutes before your slot.
 3. Hack Productions will count you down to going live.
 They will count to 3 and stop there to prevent being heard on stream.
-Continue counting in your head
+Continue counting in your head.
 4. When you finish, Hack Productions will take you off stream and communicate with you in the Zoom chat.

 Stream delay is about ~1-3 seconds.